 You have to protect your territory and sooner or later your competition will emulate your strategy and whip up an alternative page for your brand.

-Podia held the #1 position for "Memberful Alternative" until Memberful created an alternative page for their own brand where they compare the competition.
+Podia held the #1 position for the keyword "Memberful Alternative" until Memberful created an alternative page for their own brand where they compare the competition.
 (Podia currently holds the featured snippet.)

 This will prevent your competitions from ranking on your branded queries without a challenge.